 - An international oil company in an LCIA arbitration against another international oil company concerning a dispute under a share purchase agreement

-- A Mauritian mining company in an International Chamber of Commerce arbitration concerning a joint venture dispute with the national mining company of an African state*
+- A Mauritian mining company in an ICC arbitration concerning a joint venture dispute with the national mining company of an African State*

-- A US media conglomerate in a Singapore International Arbitration Centre arbitration against its Indian joint venture partner*
+- A US media conglomerate in a SIAC arbitration against its Indian joint venture partner*

 - A consortium of international oil companies in a dispute on maritime boundaries and resulting tax changes following the discovery of a group of small islands in the area of a gas field*

 - An international oil company in relation to offshore oil and gas assets affected by a maritime boundary dispute and related proceedings under the United Nations Convention on the Law of the Sea (UNCLOS)*

 - An Australian oil and gas company on legal implications resulting from a maritime boundary dispute*